Why “Canva Overwhelm” Is Killing Your Lead Gen (And How to Simplify Your Workflow)

 Overwhelmed workflow (300-template overload)

-- Scroll/search through dozens of templates every time
+- Scroll through dozens of templates every time

-- Choose a new layout because “this one might be better”
+- Pick a new layout because “this one might be better”

-- One font system + spacing rules across all
+- One font and spacing system across everything

 - Paste pre-written copy blocks that already fit